OmarBedawi/myMovies/static/readMe_files/testing/testing.md

     1. As a Returning Visitor, I want to have easy and fast access to the film's informations.

-        1. Once the visitor is logged in, he can see the films contained in cards reveal, a kind of card that has informations on the front and back side.
+        1. Once the visitor is logged in, he can see the films contained in cards reveal, a kind of card that hold informations on the front and back side.
 The back side of the card is accessible by clicking on the image on the front side.
         2. The card displays all the details that the user needs to know and a comment/feedback section.